tormi/WunderWay/how/WunderReference.md

 Similarly, if you require time off for personal reasons (childcare, compassionate leave, long term sickness) them please speak to either of the Steve’s in confidence.

 ## Training and events

 Training and conferences help you in your personal development and they help the company too by increasing the knowledge and professionalism of our team.
 If there are any events you’d like to attend then get them peer reviewed.
 If they directly relate to your job they’ll be expensable.
 If it’s not a direct benefit but something for your personal development we’ll be likely to still make a contribution.

+*Keeping a log of our training and events*

+Attendance at any event needs to be tracked in the [Staff Training & Conference Log](https://docs.google.com/a/wunderkraut.com/spreadsheets/d/1A8WHrOFKOOa_Ig0GGnf5Wt1p8YE3wlWuJid0HO_UkfI/edit#gid=2)

+*Reviewing attended events*

+So that we can evaluate similar events and training in future, we write a short review and recommendation on the [Events Review](https://docs.google.com/a/wunderkraut.com/spreadsheets/d/18M5tBUaQEBJfinSvM8oYtBPfDOSeHxE0mVsNxXWzN0c/edit#gid=252936002) document.
+This way, if an event is excellent, we know and remember that we'll want to attend the next edition.

 After getting it peer reviewed, send the details to SteveH and Nicola to book on the company card, or book it yourself and claim the cost back through expenses.

 ## Booking travel and accommodation

 If you need to travel you can either book it yourself and claim back the cost through expenses or you can email Nic the details and she’ll organise the booking and the payment for you.

 ## Are you sitting comfortably?